Norway raises military alert in response to Ukraine war | Law-Order

 Norway raises military alert in response to Ukraine war

-"This is the most severe security situation in several decades," Prime Minister Jonas Gahr Stoere of the centre-Left Labour Party told a news conference.
-"There are no indications that Russia is expanding its warfare to other countries, but the increased tensions make us more exposed to threats, intelligence operations and influence campaigns."

-The armed forces will spend less time training and more time on operational duties, and the Home Guard, a rapid mobilisation force, will play a more active role, Defence Minister Bjoern Arild Gram said.
-The air force had called off training in the United States with its F35 fighter jets, preferring to keep them in Norway, the head of the armed forces Kristoffersen said.
+The armed forces will spend less time training and more time on operational duties.
+The Home Guard, a rapid mobilisation force, will play a more active role.
+The air force had called off training in the United States with its F35 fighter jets, preferring to keep them in Norway, said Kristoffersen.

-"We expect this situation to last for at least one year," Kristoffersen said.
-Norway first deployed its military to guard offshore platforms and onshore facilities after leaks on the Nord Stream pipeline on Sept.
-26 and has received support from the British, French and German navies.

-The country's security police last week arrested a suspected Russian spy and is also involved in protecting gas exports, vital to Europe's energy supplies this coming winter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)